 Our public programs aim to showcase the importance and beauty of math to the general public.
-MSRI strives to make mathematics accessible and exciting to those outside the field through the National Math Festival in Washington, D.C., sponsorship of Numberphile (YouTube’s most popular informal mathematics channel with over 3.2 million subscribers), film production for public television, and the Mathical Book Prize.
+MSRI strives to make mathematics accessible and exciting to those outside the field through the National Math Festival, sponsorship of Numberphile (one of YouTube’s most popular informal mathematics channels, with over 4.1 million subscribers), film production for public television (mostly recently Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani), and the Mathical Book Prize.

 MSRI is supported by the National Science Foundation with additional support from other government agencies, private foundations, corporations, individual donors, and over 100 academic institutions.

-MSRI is a registered 501(c)(3) nonprofit organization, and it is not affiliated with any publisher or bookseller of Mathical award titles.
+MSRI is a registered 501(c)(3) nonprofit organization in the United States, and it is not affiliated with any publisher or bookseller of Mathical award titles.

 MSRI is pleased to partner with two of the United States’ premier professional associations for educators, the National Council of Teachers of English (NCTE) and the National Council of Teachers of Mathematics (NCTM).
 Members of each organization are represented on the Mathical Book Prize selection panel, and both organizations coordinate with MSRI to announce the competition results, share resources for educators, and promote Mathical award winning titles both online and at events throughout the country.